Usageο

 Only some parameters that were deemed important for the purpose of AMPcombi were incorporated as optional arguments.

-To get a full list of options available and their defaults please refer to the help documentation of the submodule:
+To get a full list of available options and their defaults please refer to the help documentation of the submodule:

 ampcombi cluster --help